pointblankdev/dynamite/README.md

 ## Why?

-DynamoDB has to much boilerplate IMO.
+DynamoDB has too much boilerplate.
 This makes it better.
 Your teammates will love it.

 This library extends `@aws-sdk/client-dynamodb`to create a minimal client that's: